Managing System Roles

 Click the "-" icon at the top of the system role list.

-You can restore a deleted system role.
+You can restore deleted system roles.

 Use this if you accidentally deleted a system role or want to reuse a deleted system role.

-- Select "Deleted" in "Filter".
+- Select "Deleted" in the "Filter".

 - Select "Restore".